simon-staal/ISA_Lab/2-verilog-errors/notes.md

 the value of q should not change since there has been no rising clk edge.

 Recompiling and running the testbench after having fixed this assert leads to the testbench completing successfully.
-However, the `ce` functionality has not been tested in this testbench.
+However, the `clock_enable` functionality has not been tested in this testbench.

+Adding this functionality testing into the testbench shows that the module works as expected.